 For example, you have to explain which dishes should be washed first and why, and you need to show them how to stack the freshly washed items in the dryer rack so that it doesn't go crashing to the floor.

-So now you know what types of chores are appropriate for kids of different ages, but how many How many chores can kids do?
+So now you know what types of chores are appropriate for kids of different ages, but how many How many chores can they do?
 I've found a good rule of thumb for determining the number of chore that can be reasonably expected of a child is his or her age, divided by two and rounded up when needed.

 After all, if you have only one child, it hardly seems fair to saddle her with the entire home's chores.
 If chores are to be successful, they must be both fun and fair.